-I have commonly seen organisations focus their women in leadership strategy on investing heavily in women in the top 3 tiers of leadership who are deemed ‘talent’ via the subjective processes that usually go on in organisations.
+I have commonly seen organisations focus their women in leadership strategy on investing heavily in women in the top 3 tiers of leadership.
+These women are deemed ‘talent’ via the subjective processes that usually go on in organisations.
+This is a common approach to pushing gender equity in the hopes of success.

 There has been recent research which backs up what we have seen since the inception of the program.